AndreeaBila/climate-change-visualisation/README.md

-# Educational Tool for Climate Change Visualisatio n- 2019/2020
+# Educational Tool for Climate Change Visualisation - 2019/2020

 **To run this application, you must have Java 8 installed.**